jmpina/TwitterAccountsSentiment/README.md

 # TwitterAccountsSentiment
-Code for performing sentiment analysis from multiple Twitter accounts This code was used in a Masters Dissertation for the University of Zaragoza (Spain).
+Code for performing sentiment analysis from multiple Twitter accounts This code was used in a Master Dissertation for the University of Zaragoza (Spain).